Best Brim Financial Credit Cards in Canada for 2026

 Is Brim available in Canada?

-Yes, Brim is a Canadian fintech company founded in 2017 and based in Toronto.
-It currently offers only two credit cards, both of which are Mastercards, featuring flexible payment options and low foreign exchange fees.
+Yes, Brim Financial is a Canadian fintech company that was founded in 2017 and is based in Toronto.
+It currently offers only 2 credit cards: a basic Mastercard and a more premium World Elite Mastercard.
+Both earn Brim Open Rewards, have low foreign exchange fees, and offer flexible payment plans.

 Are Brim credit cards good?